Welrod: Use

 There was a plan in 1943 to drop Welrods into German-occupied territories for the mass assassination of Schutzstaffel (SS) and Gestapo officers and soldiers within a one-month period by resistance units.
 This plan was possibly delayed or called off in the aftermath of Operation Anthropoid, the assassination of Reinhard Heydrich by Czech resistance forces.
 In the wake of his assassination, an estimated 13,000 civilians were arrested and interrogated, 5,000 civilians murdered in German reprisal killings and the villages of Lidice and Ležáky destroyed.

+The Welrod was used in all theatres of the Second World War by Allied forces.
+Some captured examples may have also been used by Germany against resistance fighters in Denmark.

-The Welrod was used in Denmark during the war, was dropped in several other countries, and is reported to have been used during the 1982 Falklands War, and during operation Desert Storm by British Special Forces.
+Post-war, it is reported to have been used during the 1982 Falklands War and during Operation Desert Storm by British Special Forces.
 Welrod guns were also found in weapons caches from Operation Gladio.
 The Welrod was used by US Army Special Forces soldiers assigned to Detachment "A" Berlin during the Cold War and by Military Assistance Command, Vietnam – Studies and Observations Group (MACV-SOG).